What is the Vilas Scholarship?

-The Vilas Scholarship is a $22,000/year scholarship ($88,000 for four years) awarded to students who want to complete a St. Lawrence University liberal arts education as preparation for a career in business.
+The Vilas Scholarship is an $88,000 scholarship ($22,000 per year) awarded to students who want to complete a St. Lawrence University liberal arts education as preparation for a career in business.

-The Vilas Scholarship was established in 1976 by the Bodman Foundation of New York City to honor Homer A. Vilas '13.
+The Vilas Scholarship was established in 1976 by the Bodman Foundation of New York City to honor Homer A. Vilas, Class of 1913.
 Homer Vilas was a successful Wall Street financier, corporate director and businessman during his life.
-He also was a generous benefactor to many non-profit organizations, including his alma mater, St. Lawrence.
+He also was a generous benefactor to many non-profit organizations, including his alma mater, St. Lawrence University.
 The scholarship assists students financially, but also guides Vilas Scholars as they establish themselves within the St. Lawrence alumni network, expanding their connections to countless business-related fields.
 It should be noted that this scholarship does not require students to declare a major in Business in the Liberal Arts, though it does assist and incline them towards the field.